thm2kor/Udacity-CarND-Extended-Kalman-Filter/README.md

 ## Kalman Filter
 To track the cyclist around the vehicle, it is required to define a :
-1. *State Transition function* that models how the state of the cyclist is changes between two sensor timestamps.
+1. *State Transition function* that models how the state of the cyclist changes between two sensor timestamps.
 2. *Measurement function* that models how the measurement is calculated and how close it is to the predicted state.

 ### State Transition function